cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Can I run bulk operations such as `IMPORT` and `EXPORT` from my cluster?

 Yes, see [Run Bulk Operations](run-bulk-operations.html) for more information.
 If you don't have billing information on file for your Organization, [`userfile`](../{{site.versions["stable"]}}/use-userfile-for-bulk-operations.html) is the only available storage options for bulk operations.
-Once you enter billing information, even if you don't set a budget, you will have access to [cloud storage](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html).
+Once you enter billing information, even if you don't set a spend limit, you will have access to [cloud storage](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html).

 ### Is change data capture available to me?